Item Sales Report

 Manage Filters:

-- Select FIlter: You can select any filter from the list to generate the desired Item Sales Report.
-Select the filter from the list and then click on the "Select Filter" button.
+- Select FIlter: Select any filter from the list to generate the desired Item Sales Report.
+Select the filter from the list and click the "Select Filter" button.

 - Delete: You can delete any filter from the list that is no longer required.
 Select the filter and then click on the "Delete" button.